kormax/google-smart-tap/README.md

 ## NEGOTIATE SECURE CHANNEL Signature

-During the NEGOTIATE SECURE CHANNEL command, reader has to prove to the device that it is allowd to retreive particular objects (read as passes).
+During the NEGOTIATE SECURE CHANNEL command, reader has to prove to the device that it is allowed to retreive particular objects (read as passes).

 To generate a proof, device uses a collector private key in order to sign following data retreived prior during communication: